 • Request title insurance policy

-• Close escrow when all terms of agreement of seller and buyer have been met
+• Close escrow when all instructions of seller and buyer have been finished

-• Disburse monies and finalize instructions
+• Disburse payments and finalize instructions

-• Tell you what's best - the escrow agent must stay at a fair, third-party status
+• Tell you what's best - the escrow holder has to remain an impartial, third-party status

 Mortgage Escrow Account

 Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
-Though most home buyers make payments via their monthly mortgage payment, Escrow Accounts are deposited into at closing as well.
+Escrow Accounts are contributed to monthly by the home buyer (who is now the homeowner), but there is also a lump sum that goes into the account at closing.

 Got a Question?